 - Toronto Maple Leafs

-If you don’t know much about hockey and want to learn a bit about the game before spending your money on big league tickets, there are also several minor leagues across the country that showcase rising talents.
+If you don’t know much about hockey and want to learn a bit about the game before spending your money on big league tickets, there are several minor leagues across the country that showcase rising talents.
 The Canadian Hockey League, the American Hockey League, and the Canadian Women’s Hockey League all play games in Canada, and offer a cheaper way to enjoy the game in the midst of dedicated fans.

 Toronto is also home to Canada's only professional baseball team (for now...).
 The Blue Jays are the stars of the show, and the city explodes when the playoffs come around.
 The Rogers Centre is an amazing place to chow down on a hotdog, do the seventh inning stretch, and generally take in some amazing baseball.
-In the words of Marcus Stroman, "Toronto is a baseball city," so definitely bring your glove when visiting.
+In the words of Marcus Stroman, "Toronto is a baseball city", so bring your glove when visiting.

 What’s the difference between Canadian and American football?
 A better question might be "what do they actually have in common?"